huntzhan/huntzhan-hugo-coder/content/posts/ml/papers.md

 [^51]: Learning as Search Optimization: Approximate Large Margin Methods for Structured Prediction

 [^52]: Aly, Ahmed, et al. "PyText: A Seamless Path from NLP research to production." *arXiv preprint arXiv:1812.08729* (2018).
+[^53]: Shen, Yelong, et al. "A latent semantic model with convolutional-pooling structure for information retrieval." *Proceedings of the 23rd ACM International Conference on Conference on Information and Knowledge Management*.
+ACM, 2014.